Ricimer: Majorian (457–461)

-As magister militum Ricimer gained influence over the Germanic peoples occupying Gaul, Hispania, and Northern Africa, the sources suggest he and Majorian were operating in concert to seize power; the latter would become the future emperor, while Ricimer would command the military.
+As magister militum Ricimer gained influence over the Germanic peoples occupying Gaul, Hispania, and Northern Africa.
+The sources suggest he and Majorian were operating in concert to seize power; the latter would become the future emperor, while Ricimer would command the military.
 Since Ricimer was a Germanic tribesman of Arian religious disposition, he was ineligible for the imperial throne himself.
 Whether or not he wished to be emperor is unknown, but in many respects, Ricimer can be viewed as an "heir of Stilicho", a barbarian general who served the Roman Empire faithfully.

 With the throne of the Western Empire vacant, the Alamanni invaded Italy.
 They moved from Raetia and managed to reach Lake Maggiore on the south side of the Alps.
 Majorian led his field army north to fight the Alamanni, and defeated them.
 Reaching an agreement with Ricimer, Majorian was proclaimed emperor on 1 April 457.
-Realizing Majorian's potential as a puppet, Ricimer induced Leo to give his consent to this arrangement and on 28 December 457, Majorian's elevation to Emperor in the West was officially recognized by Constantinople.
+Realizing Majorian's potential as a puppet, Ricimer induced Emperor Leo to give his consent to this arrangement and on 28 December 457, Majorian's elevation to Emperor in the West was officially recognized by Constantinople.
 (Note: Originally, Leo had made Ricimer the western patricius, joining him with the patricii Aspar and Anthemius in the East.)

-Leo may not have actually wanted to see Majorian on the throne, but he was in "no position to object" since Majorian had a coalition that included the palatinate at Ravenna, Ricimer's Italian army, the Gallo-Roman general Aegidius, and Theodoric the Great.
+Leo may not have actually wanted to see Majorian on the throne, but he was in no position to object, since Majorian had a coalition that included the palatinate at Ravenna, Ricimer's Italian army, the Gallo-Roman general Aegidius, and Theodoric the Great.
 Leo also granted Ricimer the rank of magister militum.
 (Note: PLRE (II, p.
-943) supports the idea that Ricimer had received the title of magister militum before Avitus' fall, probably as a consequence of his earlier victories against the Vandals.)
+943) supports the idea that Ricimer had received the title of magister militum before Avitus's fall, probably as a consequence of his earlier victories against the Vandals.)